Xpykerz/CrackZip/README.md

 # CrackZip

  CrackZip is a tools helps to crack the password of a Zip file via bruteforce .CrackZip is Developed by @Xpykerz for Pentesters.
-The scriPT is writen is python.
+The script is writen is python.
 This tool will works on both Linux,Windows and Android by using python.

 ## Installation